erikswedberg/repo-man/README.md

 This uses normalizr and a `byId: {}, allIds: []` scheme to flatten the Redux store, but pass nested objects to the React components for rendering

+It makes the GraphQL calls without any other libraries or helpers than `axios` / `fetch()` (i.e. no Apollo) and parses them into the redux state in reducers

 ### To Run
 `source env.sh && cd frontend && yarn start`